-Engages students in the scientific study of biology, chemistry, psychology and their intersections, fostering a desire for life-long learning and application of skills and knowledge to improve the health and well-being of people, animals and our environment through research, health and helping professions, advocacy and science.
-Faculty in the School of Sciences provide a rigorous academic experience coupled with strong mentoring and advising to help students craft a personalized path to meet their unique academic and career goals.
+The School of Sciences includes the Departments of Biological and Environmental Sciences, Chemistry and Biochemistry, and Psychology.
+We welcome all students in the study of biology, chemistry, psychology and their intersections.
+Faculty provide a transformational education that fosters a desire for life-long learning and application of education to improve the health and well-being of people, communities and our environment through careers in research, health and helping professions, advocacy and science.
+Faculty deliver a rigorous academic experience coupled with strong mentoring and advising to help students craft a path to obtain their individualized academic and career goals for purposeful work.
+We educate students so they can be directly employed in their field of interest or continue their education at highly regarded graduate and health professions schools.

-The School of Sciences includes programs in Biology, Biology Laboratory Science, Biochemistry and Molecular Biology, Chemistry, Environmental Science, Neuroscience, and Psychology.
+The School of Sciences includes programs in Biology, Biochemistry and Molecular Biology, Biotechnology, Chemistry, Chemistry Laboratory Science, Environmental Science, Neuroscience, and Psychology.
 The School of Sciences collaborates with the School of Human and Health Professions on Biology Secondary Education and Chemistry Secondary Education.